dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ## Initialize your project

-Fastest way to get started with React is using [Create React App](https://create-react-app.dev/).
+Fastest way to get started with React is using the [Create React App](https://create-react-app.dev/).
 It is an officially supported way to create single-page React applications.
 It offers a modern build setup with no configuration so you can focus on code, not build tools.

 To create our project with React and TypeScript, run this command in your terminal: